 And when that crash happens, the impact stretches far and wide, there are numerous agencies that are involved when it all goes wrong.

 L2L targets young people as they are statistically one of the most at risk groups when it comes to road traffic collisions.
 We enable young people to understand specific risks and consider the consequences of their actions.
-By encouraging them to make small changes to their behaviours and developing their skills and awareness, they are then able to make sensible safe choices with regard to their safety when travelling on the roads.
+We encourage them to make small changes to their behaviours and develop appropriate coping strategies (e.g. SAFE PLANS) that can use to make sensible safe choices with regard to their safety when travelling on the roads.

 We spend a lot of time engaging with sixth form students as:

 - Young drivers (aged 17-24 years) are overrepresented in road collisions compared with other road users

 - Young male drivers are more prone to being involved in collisions compared with young female drivers

 - Speeding is a key contributory factor to collision involvement including exceeding the speed limit and driving too fast for the conditions

 - Collisions involving young drivers are more likely to occur during night-time hours, on rural roads and involve a single vehicle, predominantly on Fridays and Saturdays